dmitriygrushin/dmitriygrushin/README.md

 - 👋 Hi, I’m Dmitriy Grushin (College Senior in NYC)
-- 👀 My current main interest is Web Development (Backend).
+- 👀 My current main interest is Web Development (Backend) and Android Development.
 - 🌱 My passion project is called BattlLive.
 A full-stack rap battle website like chess.com but for rappers to compete on.
 - 🔬 I'm also working on an Android Application and an Interpreter for a toy programming language.
 - 📫 How to reach me: dmitriy_grushin@yahoo.com